Module refinery.lib.scripts.js.deobfuscation.stringarray

 if int(_eval_checksum(

-checksum_node, local_accessors, array, base_offset, encoding, wrappers, prop_maps,
+checksum_node, local_accessors, array, base_offset, encoding_map, wrappers, prop_maps,

 )) == target: